7c1ptk1dd1e/Discord-Bot-With-Python/README.md

 3.Install an IDE for example:https://code.visualstudio.com
 4.Create a file named: YourBotsName.py
 5.Drag the file in Visual Studio Code
+6.Make a new bot https://discord.com/login
-6.For Start Copy my code an you got an really basic bot :)
+7.For Start Copy my code an you got an really basic bot :)